Chart Color Schemes

 Bolton Point - Teralba faces significant health challenges, with various conditions affecting both younger and older residents.

-Approximately 53% (~5,672 people) have private health cover, a rate higher than the national average.
-Mental health issues and arthritis are the most prevalent conditions, impacting 11.4 and 10.8% of residents respectively.
-However, 59.0% of residents report no medical ailments, compared to 60.3% in Rest of NSW.
+Approximately 53% (~5,672 people) have private health cover, a rate higher than that of Rest of NSW.
+Mental health issues and arthritis are the most prevalent medical conditions in the area, impacting 11.4 and 10.8% of residents respectively.
+However, 59.0% of residents claim to be free from medical ailments, compared to 60.3% across Rest of NSW.
 The area has a lower proportion of seniors aged 65 and over at 20.4% (2,172 people), compared to the 21.9% in Rest of NSW.
-Health outcomes among seniors are generally aligned with those of the broader population.
+Health outcomes among seniors present some challenges, generally aligned with the overall population's health profile.

 Frequently Asked Questions - Health